The rapture: Hoax or Hope?

 anticipated the event since the 1840s and have never given up the hope that it

-will occur in their very near future.
+will occur in their very near future or at least within their lifetime.

 Topics covered in this section: